wanghaiyangMIT/rhythm-detection-opticalflowpure/README.md

   os
   random
   tqdm
-  time
   ```
 ## Quick Start
 - **Rhythm-detection-noshiftlayer**:  Run Rhythm-detection-shiftlayer for optical flow feature extracted by our code (extract frames 4fps and each has a optical flow 224x224x3) for features in a folder ,but the feature organized not fixed, so you need to read the dataloader to organize your own dataset,there we provide a video with no shift basic version, you can organized your optical flow , scene change, pose feature dataset.If you want to use shiftlayer version, you can change the import models whith modelsshift,main function also need change the models as modelsshift.Basic version as follows:
 ```
 python train.py --audio_dir --video_dir --save_dir --device
 ```
-you can see the options in train.py
+you can see the options in train.py, if you meet some problem ,please contact me ,because the data preparetion is complexed.

 ## Output
 Output each frame whether a click

 ## Contributors
-AlphaPose is based on RMPE(ICCV'17), authored by [Yu-Tong Xie](https://github.com/xxxxxyt/), [Hai-Yang Wang](https://github.com/wanghaiyangMIT/) and [Yan Hao](https://github.com/honeyhaoyan/), [Zi-Hao Xu](https://github.com/shsjxzh/) Currently, it is developed and maintained by [Hai-Yang Wang](https://github.com/wanghaiyangMIT/)
+Authored by [Yu-Tong Xie](https://github.com/xxxxxyt/), [Hai-Yang Wang](https://github.com/wanghaiyangMIT/) and [Yan Hao](https://github.com/honeyhaoyan/), [Zi-Hao Xu](https://github.com/shsjxzh/) Currently, it is developed and maintained by [Hai-Yang Wang](https://github.com/wanghaiyangMIT/)

 ## Citation
 Please cite these papers in your publications if it helps your research: